Saharan dust: Physical properties

 Saharan dust particles from a 2005 dust storm event were analyzed, and their diameter ranged from 100 nanometers (1nanometer= 1 x 10−9 meters) to 50 micrometers (1micrometer= 1 x10−6 meters).
 It appeared that most of the particles were coated in sulfates, with the average coating on the silicate particles 60 nanometers thick.
 In the atmosphere, particles can act as aerosols, which can deflect sunlight back out into space.
 The absorption of sunlight increases with smaller particle size.
-For the reflective (albedo) of the particles, all samples varied between 0.945 and 0.955.
+For the reflectivity (albedo) of the particles, all samples varied between 0.945 and 0.955.
 Values close to 1 indicate that these particles are highly reflective.
 The size of Saharan dust particles is largely determined by the distance from their source.
 The first particles to leave the atmosphere and return to the surface will be the largest and coarsest particles.
-As the particles travel further, more of the smaller particles will remain.
+As the particles travel farther, more of the smaller particles will remain.

 Chemical properties

-In samples of Saharan dust from 2005, the average composition of the dust particles was: 64% silicates, 14% sulfates, 6% quartz, 5% high calcium particles, 1% iron rich (hematite), 1% soot, and 9% other carbon rich particles (carbonaceous material).
+In samples of Saharan dust from 2005, the average composition (by volume) of the dust particles was: 64% silicates, 14% sulfates, 6% quartz, 5% high calcium particles, 1% iron rich (hematite), 1% soot, and 9% other carbon rich particles (carbonaceous material).
 These samples found 17 different elements in the dust particles, which included (but were not limited to) sodium (Na), manganese (Mn), aluminum (Al), silicon (Si), iron (Fe), cobalt (Co), copper (Cu), potassium (K), and calcium (Ca).

 The dust supplied from the Sahara to the subtropical North Atlantic contains a large amount of iron compared with other sources of dust to the ocean.
 It also contains aluminum, which is not needed for primary production, but can be used as a marker of the dust's source.

 Dust from the Sahara also supplies phosphorus and silica to surface waters.
 Dust has also been shown to carry sulfur; however, this is not well understood.

 Biological properties

 Saharan dust provides marine ecosystems with important nutrients.
 Iron is a necessary micronutrient for photosynthesis in marine primary producers such as phytoplankton.
 In parts of the Atlantic, dissolved iron is thought to limit the amount of photosynthesis that phytoplankton can carry out.
 In most of the dust brought to the ocean's surface, the iron is not soluble, and organisms require an organic molecule called a ligand to help dissolve the iron so that organisms can use it for photosynthesis.

 Microorganisms living on particles can be transported away from their original habitat when dust is picked up and blown away.
-Sometimes, these organisms survive, and can grow where the dust has landed, impacting local ecosystems.
+Sometimes, these organisms survive, and can grow where the dust has landed, effecting local ecosystems.
 One example is Mont Blanc in the Alps, bordering France, Italy, and Switzerland, where snow-colonizing bacteria was found on dust particles.
 There have also been studies where bacteria from Saharan dust caused sickness in corals in the Caribbean.